MaterializeInc/materialize/doc/user/content/ingest-data/mysql/mysql-azure-db.md

 ---
-title: "Ingest data from Amazon RDS for MySQL"
+title: "Ingest data from Azure DB for MySQL"
-description: "How to stream data from Amazon RDS for MySQL to Materialize"
+description: "How to stream data from Azure DB for MySQL to Materialize"
-aliases:
-  - /guides/cdc-postgres/
-  - /integrations/cdc-postgres/
-  - /connect-sources/cdc-postgres-direct/
 menu:
   main:
     parent: "mysql"
-    name: "Amazon RDS"
+    name: "Azure DB"
-    identifier: "amazon-rds-mysql"
+    indentifier: "azure-db-mysql"
-    weight: 5
+    weight: 15
 ---

-This page shows you how to stream data from [Amazon RDS for MySQL](https://aws.amazon.com/rds/mysql/) to Materialize using the [MySQL source](/sql/create-source/mysql).
+This page shows you how to stream data from [Azure DB for MySQL](https://azure.microsoft.com/en-us/products/MySQL) to Materialize using the [MySQL source](/sql/create-source/mysql/).

 ## Before you begin